GENESIS 12-19: THE CONTEXT

 I am reminded of a story that came from Alaska some years ago.
 Alaskans place a high value on helping stranded travelers, because roadside assistance can make the difference between life and death.
 According to the story, someone unfamiliar with the culture failed to stop and help.
 Once the stranded traveler was finally rescued, he notified authorities of the passerby’s failure to help.
 The word was passed from town to town, and soon the offender found himself shunned.
 Hotels refused to lodge him.
 Restaurants refused him service.
 Nobody would give him the time of day.

-GENESIS 15:6-8.
-PREPARE THREE MEASURES OF FINE MEAL
+GENESIS 18:6-8.
+QUICKLY PREPARE THREE MEASURES OF FINE MEAL

 6Abraham hurried into the tent to Sarah, and said, “Quickly prepare three measures (Hebrew: seahs) of fine meal, knead it, and make cakes.”
 7Abraham ran to the herd, and fetched a tender and good calf, and gave it to the servant.
 He hurried to dress it.
 8He took butter, milk, and the calf which he had dressed, and set it before them.
 He stood by them under the tree, and they ate.